Foot traffic data, also known as mobility data, can reveal consumer trends that are fundamental to strategic decisions in a variety of industries.

 The other popular method for store visit attribution is using a centroid radius as the polygon.
 While this can be easily done with any data point and basic geoprocessing tools, it often contributes to incorrectly attributed visits because a centroid radius is less precise than a building footprint polygon.
 As a result, GPS pings can be under or over-counted using this method of visit attribution.

 SafeGraph Patterns data performs store visit attribution with world-class POIs and building footprints, so data scientists can skip right to analysis.
-But for those who wish to conduct their own store visit attribution, SafeGraph’s Core Places and Geometry datasets provide the accuracy and precision required for reliable results.
+But for those who wish to conduct their own store visit attribution, SafeGraph’s Places and Geometry datasets provide the accuracy and precision required for reliable results.

 For a technical breakdown of visit attribution and help deciding how to measure footfall, read our guide.